Generic selectors

 Arena St.Gallen – St.Gallen

 Opened in 2008, Arena St.Gallen is another state-of-the-art venue that will almost certainly make for a great host at the 2025 Women's Euros.
-The home of Swiss outfit FC St. Gallen, the ground has a capacity of 20,000 – making it the smallest stadium discussed on this list so far.
+The home of Swiss outfit FC St. Gallen, the ground has a capacity of 20,000, making it one of the smallest stadiums being used in the tournament.
+Arena St. Gallen will host England's final group match against Wales.

-Arena St. Gallen will host just three matches at the tournament, broken down as follows:
+Arena St. Gallen will host just three matches at the tournament:

 Allmend Stadion Luzern – Lucerne